 Along with learning their names, the first week back to school always seems about getting to know each other and having the children share about themselves to the class.

 - Half photo, half self-portrait.
-I love this twist on a self-portrait from Dee*Construction to have the child finish a photo of himself.
+I love this twist on a self-portrait from Art Is A Way to have the child finish a photo of himself.

-- Full on body tracing from The Artful Parent.
+- Full body tracing from The Artful Parent.

 - Take the body tracing a step further and make it just for the first day of school to get them excited!

 - Colorful tissue paper art on self-portraits!
 This is such a gorgeous way for kids to express themselves!
 From Simply Art Lessons.

 - Draw yourself from scratch.
 Another one from Sunflower Storytime.

 - A paper collage self-portrait found at Mrs. Lee’s Kindergarten in her All About Me lesson plan.
 This would also be great for learning shapes!

 Apple Art Projects for Back to School Season:

 School and teachers make me think apples.
 It just does.